COOK IVC FILTER LAWSUIT

 Cook Medical is one of the main companies involved in the production of IVC Filters, also known as “blood clot filters.”
 These devices are used to prevent a life-threatening blockage of an artery in the lungs (pulmonary embolism).
 Unfortunately, the filters themselves are potentially life-threatening and many patients were not aware of risks prior to implementation.
 As a result, anyone with an implanted with a Cook IVC Filter may be able to seek compensation.

-Di Pietro Partners, LLP is a South Florida based Law Firm that’s pursuing claims against Cook Filters all over the United States.
-Our Law Firm has board certified, medical professionals on staff and works remotely with clients anywhere in the U.S. If you, or someone you know received a Cook IVC Filter, contact the law firm of Di Pietro Partners, LLP right away.
-1.800.712.8462
+Di Pietro Partners is a South Florida based Law Firm that’s pursuing claims against Cook Filters all over the United States.
+Our Law Firm has board certified, medical professionals on staff and works remotely with clients anywhere in the U.S. If you, or someone you know received a Cook IVC Filter, contact the law firm of Di Pietro Partners right away.

 IVC Filter Wrongful Death